scolladon/sfdx-git-delta/README.md

 ### Generate a folder containing only the added/modified sources:

-Using a package.xml file to deploy a subset of the metadata is propably the simpliest approach to delta deployments.
+Using a package.xml file to deploy a subset of the metadata is probably the simplest approach to delta deployments.
 But there are some situations where you may want to have the actual source files related to all the components that have been changed recently.

 One example is to speed up object deployments: the package.xml approach will result on the entire sub-folder for a given object to be deployed.
-On the opposite, having a copy of the actual sources added/modified allows you to chirchugically deploy only the modified components.
+On the opposite, having a copy of the actual sources added/modified allows you to chirurgically deploy only the modified components.

 This is where the `--generate-delta (-d)` option comes handy!